• Home

 Tracking increases and decreases in conversions can be a great way to identify landing pages that are doing their job versus ones that may need to be revisited.

 Similar to clicks, you may also come across anomalies in your conversions.
-These might occur because your conversion are increasing, but you’re failing to control on cost per conversion.
-You can click on explore button to further see the signal detail.
+These might occur because your conversions are increasing, but you’re failing to control on cost per conversion.
+You can click on the explore button to further see the signal detail.

 Discovering significant changes to your cost per conversion is especially useful for locating areas of wasted spending.
 Take the following insight, for example:

-If you see the left side signal although its not anomaly but still it is giving you good information which is highlighting that your budget is being drained for no reason.
+If you see the left side signal although it’s not an anomaly still it gives you good information that highlights that your budget is being drained for no reason.

 That’s a substantial increase (267.9.9%) that you don’t want to ignore.
 Tomorrow, it could be even higher!

-Same goes for right side signal which is typically telling about anomaly.
-If cost per conversion is increasing in the same way then in the end you will have lots of conversions but eventually you will be in loss because you have paid a lot for your conversion cost.
+The same goes for the right side signal which is typically telling about anomaly.
+If the cost per conversion is increasing in the same way then in the end you will have lots of conversions but eventually, you will be at a loss because you have paid a lot for your conversion cost.

 PPC Signal allows you to detect these problems early, so you can avoid continuing to waste your ad budget.